The Government of Kenya Should Allow Imports of GM Soya Beans

 The landlocked African country of more than 17 million people recently made it illegal for its own farmers to sell soybeans and sunflower meal abroad.
 There’s an eager market for these products, especially here in Kenya, where we use them as ingredients in animal feed.

-With the main source of our feed supplies cut off, pourtant, the cost of animal feed has hit an all-time high.
-Compared to a year ago, the price of soybeans has doubled, and sunflower meal is up 40 pour cent.
+With the main source of our feed supplies cut off, however, the cost of animal feed has hit an all-time high.
+Compared to a year ago, the price of soybeans has doubled, and sunflower meal is up 40 percent.

 For a farmer like me—I run a small dairy operation near Eldoret, in Usain Gishu County in the North Rift of Kenya—this is a devastating change that threatens my business and those of many other Kenyan livestock farmers.
-Animal feed millers in Kenya already have failed: 15 of them have shut down because they can’t keep up with the expenses, selon le Association of Kenya Feed Manufacturers (AKEFEMA).
+Animal feed millers in Kenya already have failed: 15 of them have shut down because they can’t keep up with the expenses, according to the Association of Kenya Feed Manufacturers (AKEFEMA).

 Consumers will suffer as well.
 The price of food for everyone goes up as the cost of dairy production is increased significantly and ultimately transferred to the consumer through price increases of the final products.

 The Zambian government may not care how its policies affect the economic health and food security of a fellow African nation.
-Zambia has plenty of its own problems, including a level of public debt that its newly elected president, Hakainde Hichilema, a appelé “unsustainable.”
+Zambia has plenty of its own problems, including a level of public debt that its newly elected president, Hakainde Hichilema, has called “unsustainable.”
 He’s now seeking a bailout package from the International Monetary Fund.

-There’s a better kind of economic growth tool, bien sûr: Zambia should find ways for foreign capital to flow into its domestic economy through the willing exchange of goods and services, such as by allowing its farmers to sell their soybeans and sunflower meal at market prices to Kenyans.
+There’s a better kind of economic growth tool, of course: Zambia should find ways for foreign capital to flow into its domestic economy through the willing exchange of goods and services, such as by allowing its farmers to sell their soybeans and sunflower meal at market prices to Kenyans.
 This activity will help keep farmers and the whole country solvent at a time of financial stress.

 Yet this command-and-control approach to economics and trade policy is a recipe for failure.
 Driving down the price of commodities gives farmers less of an incentive to produce them in the first place.